-Join David Rivers for an in-depth discussion in this video What you should know before watching this course, part of Creating Accessible Microsoft Office Documents.
+Join David Rivers for an in-depth discussion in this video What you should know before watching this course, part of Creating Accessible Documents with Microsoft Office (2014).

 - Just before starting this course there are some things you should consider to get the most out of what we're about to cover.
 Now while you won't need any prior knowledge of accessibility, because we will explore that topic in detail, you should have some experience with the apps we'll be using to create accessible documents.
 This means having at least a basic familiarity with Microsoft Word, Excel and PowerPoint.
 I'm going to be working with Office 2013 on a Windows PC but the techniques we explore can be applied to other versions of Microsoft Office as well, including Office for Mac.